 An Authorised Contact is someone recognised by EMRS to act on behalf of their organisation.
 This provides a framework to enable the delegation of certain activities to appropriate persons within their organisation, in line with their own governance and controls.

 Further details regarding the Registration and Amending Registration processes are available in the Stakeholder Support webpage for your applicable role.

-It is recommended you read G4 – EMR Settlement Authorisations which explains the Authorised Contact and the activities or information they are allowed to action or receive.
+It is recommended you read G4 – EMR and Nuclear RAB Settlement Authorisations which explains the privileges against each Authorised Contact.

 Yes, this is the EMRS Settlement Calendar.
-This provides Capacity Providers, CFD Generator and Suppliers with a schedule of when payments will be invoiced or credited, when payment is due, and if applicable, the Settlement Date and the Settlement Run.
-The EMRS Settlement Calendar is available on the Settlement Data webpage for either role – select the drop down EMRS Settlement Calendar.
+This provides Capacity Providers, CfD Generator and Suppliers with a schedule of when payments will be invoiced or credited, when payment is due, and if applicable, the Settlement Date and the Settlement Run.

-Backing data is available on the EMRS Portal to download in addition to the agreed method that was selected.
+Backing data is available on My EMRS to download in addition to the agreed method that was selected.
 The backing data supports validating the invoice or payment received.

-All EMR Parties (Suppliers, CFD Generators and Capacity Providers) have access to the EMRS Portal, though access is limited to certain authorised roles that have been registered through the EMRS registration process.
-These authorised roles are; Primary Authority, Finance Authority, Operating Authority and Finance contacts.
+Suppliers, CfD Generators and Capacity Providers have access to My EMRS, though access is limited to certain Authorised Contacts that have been registered.
+These Authorised Contacts are; Primary Authority, Finance Authority, Operating Authority, Trading Contact, Credit Cover Cover and User.